BIBSYSDEV/track-changes-to-aws-terms-and-conditions/atlassian/privacy-policy.md

-Individuals in the European Economic Area or United Kingdom may also contact the appropriate representatives identified in the “[European Economic Area and United Kingdom privacy disclosures](/legal/archives/privacy/privacy-20250425#european-economic-area- and-united-kingdom-privacy-disclosures)” section.
+Individuals in the European Economic Area or United Kingdom may also contact the appropriate representatives identified in the “[European Economic Area and United Kingdom privacy disclosures](/legal/privacy-policy#european-economic- area-and-united-kingdom-privacy-disclosures)” section.

 * * *